 [photo credit: Vera Lunde from Mørkerommet]

-Prøverommet is BIT Teatergarasjen’s youthful sidekick, a roaming space moving between venues, galleries and other places in Bergen.
+Prøverommet is BIT Teatergarasjen’s autonomous sidekick, moving between venues, galleries and other places around Bergen.
 This concept provides an opportunity for new voices, new material, thoughts and ideas to be tested out in an informal and dynamic alternative to the permanent institutions in Bergen.
-We’ve existed alongside BIT Teatergarasjen’s seasonal program since 1998 as an autonomous entity, always searching for the latest developments in the underground of Bergen’s art scene.
+We’ve existed alongside BIT Teatergarasjen’s seasonal program since 1998, always searching for the latest developments in the underground of Bergen’s art scene.

-Prøverommet offers a (changing) venue, event production, technical support and operates a continuous open call policy: send an email with a description of what you would like to present to firstname.lastname@example.org.
+Prøverommet offers a space with production and technical support, operating a continuous open call policy: send an email with a description of what you would like to present to email@example.com.

 WHY is it important that Prøverommet is "independent of any current trends or expectations”?